xamarin/Xamarin.Auth/docs/readme-detailed.md

     This group is usually divided into Android, iOS, Chrome (javascript) and other (.net)
     subtypes.
 Each subtype can have different setup.
 In most cases developer must submit
     for Android package id with SHA1 key and for iOS BundleID.
 Custom schemes can be predefined (generated) by provider (Google or Facebook) or defined by user (Fitbit).
-Generated schemes
-    are usually based on data submitted (package id, bundle id).
+	Generated schemes are usually based on data submitted (package id, bundle id).

+    Some OAuth providers do not allow arbitrary custom schemes to be used for `redirect-url`.
 	Xamarin Components Team is working on the doc with minimal info for common used providers and how to setup server side.

 Server side setup details is explained in separate documents in Xamarin.Auth repository.